samsamking/ga-js1-spa/README.md

 2. It will display names and where those animals are from
 3. Based on the location, it will tell you the weather in that location at the time (fetch data from the Dark Sky Forecast API)
 4. Based on the weather received, it will display a related weather icon to be more visible/interesting
-5. When user clicks on each animal/image, a pop up of the clicked animal will show
+5. When users click on each animal/image, a pop up of the clicked animal will show
-5. User can vote for the animal(s) they like with star rating system, and create a comment
+5. Users can vote for the animal(s) they like using a star rating system, and they can create a comment
-6. The voted stars and comments will show below for users to read
+6. The rated stars and comments will show below for users to read
-6. User can edit comment(s) they submitted, also they can delete the comment(s)
+6. Users can edit comment(s) they submitted, also they can delete the comment(s)
-7. Based on the total stars the animal got from the users' inpput, it will tell you how many scores the animal has got so far
+7. Based on the total stars the animal got from all the users' inpput, it will tell you how many scores the animal has got so far
 8. Different overall comment will present based on the total score scale and a related gif will show
 9. All the user interaction/comment data is stored in Firebase
 10. It is hosted on github https://samsamking.github.io/ga-js1-spa/